 A necessary requirement for any yoga teacher to be a safe, confident and credible teacher is to be able to visually assess their students’ alignment during classes and be able to offer them physical and verbal adjusting cues to rectify common misalignments, prevent injury and increase therapeutic, energetic and physical benefits of the postures.
-During the 500 Hour yoga teacher training, through a hands-on approach, trainees will continue to develop their understanding and their teaching skills around common misalignments, correct alignment and the application of physical and verbal cues to guide their future students.
+During the 300 Hr. training through a hands on approach, trainees will continue to develop their understanding and their teaching skills around common misalignments, correct alignment and the application of physical and verbal cues to guide their future students.
 In line with traditional yoga, trainees will learn to apply the use of modifications in asana and use of props in order to assist their students to access depth and correct alignment in their yoga postures.
 Trainees will learn that alignment is not merely mechanical, but that it is about ensuring quality integration within the body, leading their students to a state of steadiness & ease (sthira and sukha) and a process of refinement creating a stabilising structure.

 Asana Adjustment Techniques

-Understanding the principles of alignment and adjusting is base foundational knowledge learned on 200 hour training, During the 500 Hour Yoga Teacher Training, trainees will further improve their adjusting skills under the guidance of Yogacharya Lalit, using traditional Mysore adjustment techniques to assist trainees in guiding their future students towards deeper expressions of the postures.
-A strong emphasis is placed on correct alignment as a pre-cursor for enhancements through adjusting.
-This grows their existing core skills in adjusting and brings trainees to a higher level in physical adjustment techniques for advanced asana based on anatomical and energetic rationale for the 500 hour teaching series.
+Understanding the principles of alignment and adjusting is base foundational knowledge learned on 200 hr. training, During the 300 Hr., trainees will further improve their adjusting skills under the guidance of Yogacharya Lalit Kumar, using traditional Mysore adjustment techniques to assist trainees in guiding their future students towards deeper expressions of the postures.
+A strong emphasis is placed on correct alignment as a pre cursor for enhancements through adjusting.
+This grows there existing core skill in adjusting, bring trainees to a higher level skill in physical adjustment techniques for advanced asana based on anatomical and energetic rationale for the 300hr teaching series.